ThaDaVos/dainty-wsltty/readme.md

 ## Configuration

 Dainty can be configured by editing `configuration.json`.
-The file is generated if it doesn’t exist by running `yarn build`.
+The file is generated if it doesn’t exist while running `yarn build`.
 Its schema is defined by [`configuration-schema.json`](https://github.com/alexanderte/dainty-vs/blob/master/configuration-schema.json).
 See [Shared configuration](https://github.com/alexanderte/dainty-shared/blob/master/shared-configuration.md) for configuration shared by Dainty for different applications.

 ## License